 Food is very cheap too in Sri Lanka, we rarely spent more than 500LKR/€3/$3,50 per person on a meal, more often is was 100-250LKR per person!

 There are many dishes to try: roti (egg, vegetable, coconut, plain), hoppers, rice & curries and much more.
 Fruit juice is also widely available (my favorite is pineapple), usually costing between 100-200LKR.
 You can read all about the Sri Lankan cuisine in this post.

 But for now the costs of food & drinks: on average we spent 2500LKR/€16/$17 per day.
 This also includes the costs for water, a 1.5 liter bottle costs 70-80LKR.

 On average we spent 900LKR/€5,50/$6) per day on activities.
 In Colombo, Galle and Kandy we did some city sightseeing.
 On the South coast we went diving, snorkeling and surfing.
 In Ella and Haputale we did a couple of hikes and in the North we explored Anuradhapura, Sigiriya and Jaffna.
 Below you can find the details of all our paid activities:

 We obviously did a lot more during our 1 month trip in Sri Lanka, but the rest of the activities were free!
-More info in my upcoming itinerary.
+You can find all the activities we did in our Sri Lanka travel itinerary.